eduvpn/eduvpn.org/pages/faq.md

 Be certain you've downloaded the eduVPN via [https://app.eduvpn.org/](https://app.eduvpn.org/) If this is the case it is probably a false positive notification.
-Nowadays some virus scanners accept only applications they know about, which mean that if we release a new version, they might alert because they didn't see the binary anywhere before.
+Nowadays some virus scanners accept only applications they know about, which means that if we release a new version, they might alert because they didn't see the binary anywhere before.
 In order to avoid false positives we will always upload our new eduVPN clients to [Virustotal](https://www.virustotal.com/) Via this platform all virus scanners